gcastillom90/Simulation-and-control-of-2R-robot-using-Gazebo-and-ROS/README.md

 # Simulation  of 2R robot using Gazebo and ROS

 A 2R robot is simulated using Gazebo and ROS considering different values of height and mass for each robot's link and different initial of the joints.
-The dynamic behavior of the robot and its response to grabity is analized for each different setup of kinematic and dynamic conditions.
+The dynamic behavior of the robot and its response to gravity is analized for each different setup of kinematic and dynamic conditions.

 ## Simulation setup and files